Don’t wait for the snow to get you in the mood. These Cincinnati holiday activities will get your jingle bells ringing!

 Macy’s Downtown Dazzle

 Each Saturday Santa rappels down the Huntington Center at 525 Vine St., to the Macy’s rooftop to kick off a spectacular fireworks display.
 This 20-minute family-friendly program also features performances from local choirs.
-Starts at 5:30 p.m.
+This is always a favorite of Cincinnati holiday activities.

 $10 – $20